An age old saying goes, "The world is giving you answers each day. Learn to listen”.

 Fret not!
 Here are vital tips to help you get rid of your listening woes while you endeavour for the listening task at PTE.

 Concentrate and pay undivided attention to every bit that hits your ear drums.
 That’s where the information lies.
 Minor distraction for 1-2 seconds and the moment is gone.
 You will end up being a headless chicken when questions come your way, otherwise.

 Taking down notes while listening is a good practice and essentially comes handy during PTE.
 Don’t rely on your memory as avalanche of information may make it difficult for you to remember all of it.
 Make a note of crucial keywords that help you recall the context and key bits of the information.

 Practice-Practice-Practice!
-Make listening to audio podcasts or radio channels in that particular accent your guilty pleasure.
+Listen to audio podcasts or radio channels in a particular accent that you find difficult to understand.
 With the passage of time, you will start getting comfortable with that particular accent.
-But, why only the audio medium while practising?

 Remember, your level of English might differ from other aspirants.
 The tips and strategies that may be working for others won’t work for you or the ones working for you might not prove beneficial for others.
 So, it is essential that you keep on using every technique until you get the one that works for you.
 Moreover, you can also sign up on PTE Tutorials and practice sample questions of Listening section.

 Make sure you book PTE-A Test once you are confident of achieving your desired score.